Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: Results

 Comparisons to pre-\textit{Gaia} cluster catalogues are more difficult because they do not allow for sufficiently good comparisons in proper motion space.
 These catalogues contained around $3\,000$ catalogued objects gathered from different data sources \citep{dias,kharchenko}.
-Most of their reported clusters identified with our findings are taken into account when crossmatching with the catalogue by \citet{tristan_catalogue} since they are based on the same data.
-For the clusters not found within \citet{tristan_catalogue}, we perform a $10$ arcmin positional crossmatch based on sky coordinates only.
-We flag the coinciding candidates in our main Table~\ref{tab:oc_params} (see Sect.~\ref{subsec:new_ubc}), however we do not explore further coincidences in any other dimension.
+Most of their reported clusters identified with our findings were taken into account when crossmatching with the catalogue by \citet{tristan_catalogue} since they are based on the same data.
+For the clusters not found within \citet{tristan_catalogue}, we performed a $10$ arcmin positional crossmatch based on sky coordinates only.
+We flagged the coinciding candidates in our main Table~\ref{tab:oc_params} (see Sect.~\ref{subsec:new_ubc}); however, we did not explore further coincidences in any other dimension.